IainWinter/shop-by-fiber/README.md

 # Fiber
-Search for cloths by material
+Search for clothes by material